JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 ## Section-based annotation improvements
 **Support for task splitting with external services**

-We are excited to introduce a new feature in NLP Lab that allows users to import sections created outside of the platform.
+We are excited to introduce a new feature in Generative AI Lab that allows users to import sections created outside of the platform.
 Users can now import tasks already split into sections using external tools like Open AI’s ChatGPT.
-For this, we added support for “Additional sections” – sections that do not have a definition to allow their automatic identification by NLP Lab.
+For this, we added support for “Additional sections” – sections that do not have a definition to allow their automatic identification by Generative AI Lab.
 Those sections can only be manually created by annotators or imported via the JSON import format.
 On the import screen users must check the “Preserve Imported Sections" options, if the imported JSON file includes a section definition.

 ## Targeted pre-annotation for relevant sections
 While in previous versions the Annotation screen was set to filter out the list of available labels/choices based on their association with the active sections, this version takes things to the next level.
 It is now possible to also filter out pre-annotations based on section-specific configuration.